jaljo/articles/text-editor/text-editor-002-en-proofing.md

-However, things were getting way more complicated from the moment we worked on more edgy cases, i.e. update some text that was starting in a paragraph and ending in an other.
+However, things were getting way more complicated from the moment we worked on more edgy cases, i.e. update some text that was starting in a paragraph and ending in another.
 Selection overlapsing on different and nested tags, such as

 ```
 <b>Hello <em>John Doe</em></b>, how are you ?